How much cash should I have on hand now?

 “How much cash should I have now?”
 It seems like a simple question, but the answer can be complicated — especially in times of market volatility.
 Apart from an emergency fund, the amount of cash or liquid assets you need depends on many factors, including the current state of the market and major life events.

-“There isn’t really a general rule in terms of a number,” says Michael Taylor, CFA, vice president – senior wealth investment solutions analyst at Wells Fargo Investment Institute.
+“There isn’t really a general rule in terms of a number,” says Michael Taylor, CFA, Vice President – Senior Wealth Investment Solutions Analyst at Wells Fargo Investment Institute.
 “We do say it shouldn’t be more than maybe 10% of your overall portfolio or maybe three to six months’ worth of living expenses.”

 You should make sure your emergency fund and cash reserves can meet your current needs.